EconomistDigitalSolutions/terraform-aws-ec2/examples/advanced/README.md

 Notes:

-* the instance, although running and publicly available, is not configured to serve any content.
+* the instance is configured to serve a (older version) of the engagement team application.
-* the instance is not configured with an SSH key, so logging into the instance is not possible.
+* this app is stored in the amazon Elastic Container Registry, and it is loaded when the `user-data` script is executed.
-* check the `examples/advanced` to see how to solve the two above problems.
+* the instance is configured with an SSH key (`engagement-ec2-key`).